VolkanSah/Python-Modules-Overview/README.md

 - `matplotlib`: A module for creating charts and visualizations.
 - `scipy`: A module for scientific and technical computing.
 - `scikit-learn`: A module for machine learning and data analysis.
+- `scapy`: is able to forge or decode packets of a wide number of protocols

 ## Databases